EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: EgoExo-Con Dataset

 \subsection{Data Filtering and Refinement}

 Unfortunately, the original temporal queries in datasets often do not meet our requirements.
 In Fig.~\ref{fig: dataset_validation}, (a) queries in CharadesEgo are template-based, with categorical actions, and (b) queries in LEMMA rely on atomic actions and objects, both of which tend to miss details.
 More critically, viewpoint-induced ambiguities hinder reliable evaluation for cross-view consistency: key elements may be visible from one viewpoint but obscured from another due to varied focus and temporal alignment.
 For instance, the query ``A person is smiling'' in Fig.~\ref{fig: dataset_validation}-(a) is not visible from the egocentric video.
-Overlooking these issues undermines reliable evaluation and analysis.
+In Appendix~\ref{appendix: unsuitable cases}, we also present unsuitable examples from a different dataset, EgoExo-Fitness.

-To address this, we reformulate queries in multiple stages.
+To address this issue, we reformulate queries in multiple stages.
 We convert the per-frame Human-Object Interaction (HOI) labels (\eg, put + cup, fridge) in LEMMA into natural-language queries.
 Since HOI labels are grounded to short 1–2 second intervals, we aggregate consecutive annotations into longer spans, extract salient verbs and nouns, and verbalize them into natural-language queries using simple rules for targets and prepositions.
-Next, we utilize a powerful large model (\ie, GPT-4o~\citep{achiam2023gpt4}) to enrich the original queries across all datasets.
+Next, we utilize a strong model (\ie, GPT-4o~\cite{achiam2023gpt4}) to enrich the original queries across all datasets.
 Specifically, given sampled frames from the target moments, the model verifies whether a query contains elements that cannot be reliably inferred from one or both viewpoints and produces refined alternatives.
 Additionally, the model generates a \emph{misaligned query} containing irrelevant content, which serves as a negative sample for temporal verification, thus balancing answers for ``yes'' and ``No'' in the verification task.
 The full prompt is shown in Appendix Fig.~\ref{fig: prompt_for_refinement}.

 Finally, we perform human validation for all samples.
 Four human evaluators review the generated queries alongside associated synchronized video pairs.
 They confirm whether refined queries are accurately grounded in both viewpoints, and misaligned queries intentionally conflict with the visual content.
 Queries passing this validation are retained, while ambiguous or low-quality samples are refined further or discarded (\eg, if the video itself is too noisy).
 Uncertain cases are cross-checked with the authors to ensure reliability.
 Fig.~\ref{fig: visualization} presents examples of refined and misaligned queries generated from the original query and its associated video.